 The Kinesio Tape® stimulates the nerves in the connective tissues and muscles, which helps the muscles function in a healthier, more efficient way.
 The shape of the tape, where it is put on, the direction the tension is applied, and how much tension is in the tape will affect the tape's function and produce different results.

 The tape also has a lifting effect on the skin which increases local circulation, and can be directed to improve lymphatic drainage, which can speed injury recovery and reduce swelling and bruising.

 The tape can stay on for about a week.
 It is waterproof and you can shower and swim with it.

 “I still don't completely understand it, but this tape is like magic.
 I had an old shoulder injury that had never fully gone away, but after having it taped a few times it isn't bothering me at all!
 Each time Eric taped it a little different because the injury was changing as it got better.
 I still can't believe what a big difference a few pieces of colored tape made!”

 - Jennifer B.

-We accept cash, credit/debit cards, HSA/FSA cards, and checks for payment at the time of service.
-We also directly bill auto insurance and workers' comp.
+I accept cash, credit/debit cards, HSA/FSA cards, Apple Pay, Google Pay, and personal checks for payment at the time of service.
+I also directly bill auto insurance and workers' comp.

-We do not directly bill health insurance, but if your plan allows for out of network reimbursement we would be happy to provide you with a superbill to submit to your insurance.
+I do not directly bill health insurance, but if your plan allows for out of network reimbursement I would be happy to provide you with a superbill to submit to your insurance.

 24 hours notice is required for cancellation of appointments.
 If less than 24 hours notice is given, you will be responsible for paying a cancellation fee of 25% of the cost of the missed appointment, or $25.00, whichever is greater.